TuranSKT/proxy-pdf-gen/README.md

     ```bash
     pip install -r requirements.txt
     ```
-5. **Download OpenCV Models**: Ensure you have the necessary OpenCV models downloaded.
+5. **Download OpenCV Models**: If you plan to use the upscaling feature, ensure you have the necessary OpenCV models downloaded.
     - [Download the Models folder here](<https://github.com/Araxeus/PNG-Upscale/tree/main/Models>).
     - Follow the instructions provided in the [provided article](<https://towardsdatascience.com/deep-learning-based-super-resolution-with-opencv-4fd736678066>).